agrosner/DBFlow/usage2/usage/migrations.md

 }
 ```

-The classes provide the ability to set a `priority` on the `Migration` so that an order is established.
-The higher the priority, that one will execute first.
+The classes provide the ability to set a `priority` on the `Migration` so that an order is
+established if more than one migration is to run on the same DB version upgrade.
+They are in reverse order - lower the priority, that one will execute first.

-`Migration` have three methods: 1. `onPreMigrate()` - called first, do setup, and construction here.
+`Migration` have three methods:
+  1. `onPreMigrate()` - called first, do setup, and construction here.
   2. `migrate()` -&gt; called with the `DatabaseWrapper` specified, this is where the actual migration code should execute.
   3. `onPostMigrate()` -&gt; perform some cleanup, or any notifications that it was executed.

 ### Migration files